-Clinical Project Coordinator and Assistant Professor of Clinical Occupational Therapy
+Assistant Director of Admissions and Assistant Professor of Clinical Occupational Therapy

 Room: CHP 124

-Dr. Bennett earned her Bachelor of Science degree in Recreation and Leisure Studies from San Jose State University, and received both her Master of Arts and Doctorate of Occupational Therapy degrees from the University of Southern California.
+Amber Bennett earned her Bachelor of Science degree in Recreation and Leisure Studies from San Jose State University, and received both her Master of Arts and Doctorate of Occupational Therapy degrees from the University of Southern California.
 During her doctoral residency at Keck Hospital of USC, Dr. Bennett focused on advancing occupational therapy as a partner in the continuum of care for patients with heart failure.

 Doctorate of Occupational Therapy (OTD)

 Bachelor of Science (BS) in Recreation and Leisure Studies